© Crown copyright 2017

 HMRC is aware of a bogus email advising customers they need to ‘create a government gateway account’ in order to receive a tax refund.
 Do not respond to the email, click on any links or download any attachments.
 Please forward it to firstname.lastname@example.org and then delete it.

 The email has been issued in various formats, an example of this scam can be seen below.

-Export clearance process (delivery stop order)
+Export clearance process (delivery stop order) emails

-- lottery winnings
+- lottery winnings/prize money

 - seized goods/packages (held by Customs and Excise)

 Fraudsters may sign off such scams using the name of a genuine HMRC member of staff in an attempt to make the scam appear genuine.
 If you’re in any doubt, please forward the email to HMRC for verification to firstname.lastname@example.org.

 HMRC are aware that some people have received telephone calls or home visits from people claiming to be from HMRC.
 These bogus callers may encourage you to provide bank account/personal information in exchange for ‘tax advice’ or a bogus refund.